 - It is the therapy of choice for spinal pain within the first 72 hours.

 - Cold decreases the flow of fluid into tissues and stunts the chemicals that inflame and cause pain.

 - Cold decreases swelling and bleeding and nerve ending conduction of pain impulses.

 - Deep tissue cooling with ice diminishes muscle spasm by lessening muscle contraction.

 Note: If you have circulation problems, can’t feel cold or are allergic to cold, ice may not be the recommended therapy for you and may not be used.

 Application: A towel is always put between you and the cold pack.
 Since inflammation and pain often accompany acute injury in the first 72 hours after an injury, ice only may be used.
-Ice decreases inflammation and numbs the pain in short spurts like 10 minutes at a time.
+Ice decreases swelling and numbs the pain in short spurts like 10 minutes at a time.

 Thermotherapy (Heat Therapy)